 Presenting duties were undertaken by a mixture of Medicine and Physician Associate students, who were given the opportunity to share some of the comments about winners, submitted as part of the nominations process.

-Student Chair of the Hull York Medical School Student Staff Committee Elisha De-Alker welcomed guests on behalf of the student body.
-She said:
+Student Co-Chair of the Hull York Medical School Student Staff Committee Connor Danson welcomed guests on behalf of the student body.
+He said:

 Welcoming guests to the event, Dean of Hull York Medical School Professor Una Macleod said:

 "The awards recognise the commitment of our tutors to providing not just medical education, but exceptional medical education.
 This is what makes us a different kind of medical school: our students don’t just become doctors and Physician Associates, they become brilliant doctors and Physician Associates, fully equipped with the skills they need to succeed in an ever-changing NHS."